mmphego/mmphego.github.io/_posts/2019-10-08-A-few-ways-you-can-make-money-as-a-dev-or-non-dev.md

 **I created this blog post so that you do not have to make your own research.**

-**Donations are welcome in the form of Paypal, Bitcoin or drop me a mail: mpho@mphomphego.co.za**
+**Donations are welcome in the form of PayPal, Bitcoin or drop me a mail: mpho@mphomphego.co.za**

 {:refdef: style="text-align: center;"}
 [![post image]({{ "/assets/paypal_logo.png" | absolute_url }})](https://paypal.me/mmphego)